An annual travel insurance policy lets you take multiple trips to multiple destinations across a 12-month period.

 With annual travel insurance, you don’t need to find a new insurance policy for every trip you take, which is great from a time-saving perspective.
 One policy will cover you for all the trips you take in a year.

 Plus, if you find the best annual travel insurance deal you can, then you’re likely to pay a lot less than if you were buying lots of single-trip policies.
 Essentially, the more you travel, the more cost effective it turns out to be.

 Do you need an annual policy?

-If you know you will be going away twice or more you should consider annual travel insurance.
 This guide explains how to choose between an annual and single trip policy.